Back to Blog

 create a beautiful journal app for my post partum

-Sometimes, it may ask you for permissions—like writing new files to your machine.
-But most tasks can run with minimal human input.
+...and Gemini CLI will handle the steps to generate a working React project.
+Sometimes it may ask for permissions—like writing new files to your machine—but most tasks can run with minimal human input.

 Where Can You Run Gemini CLI?